 According to research, 96% of visitors to your website aren’t yet ready to buy.
-However, they are interested in what you offer and may be want to be part of your email list.
-Obviously, this is a much smaller commitment than handing over their money.
+However, they are interested in what you offer and may want to be part of your email list.

 Once these people subscribe, you need to give them a warm welcome.
 Seafolly welcomes new subscribers with an email that shows off their apparel, which makes subscribers feel like they’re part of the Seafolly squad.

-Cart abandonment means a customer did not complete an online purchase despite putting products in the cart.
+Cart abandonment means a customer did not complete an online purchase, despite having put products in the cart.
 It’s a big deal for retailers because, on average, 68% of online shopping carts filled will never be checked out.
-That’s a lot of potential sales left on the table.

-But the good news is a survey conducted by VWO says that 54% of shoppers will purchase products left in shopping carts, especially if they’re offered at a lower price.
+However, a survey conducted by VWO said that 54% of shoppers will purchase products left in shopping carts, especially if they’re offered at a lower price.
 The key to recovering those carts is automated emails.

-At Birchbox, if a customer fills up a shopping cart and doesn’t complete their order they’ll automatically receive an email reminding them that they still have items in their cart.
+At Birchbox, if a customer fills up a shopping cart and doesn’t complete their order, they’ll automatically receive a retail campaign reminding them that they still have items in their cart.
 It encourages the customer to go back to the site to complete their purchase and includes images of the products left behind.

 Monica Vinader, a jewelry retailer, celebrates customer birthdays by giving 10% off their products.
 By recording the customer’s birth date, the brand can send out an automated birthday email that gives customers an extra incentive and reminder, which tends to lead to more sales.

-Order updates, account registration, and shipping notifications aren’t always the sexiest emails, but they’re arguably the most necessary.
-These types of emails boast high open and click-through rates, as they contain information that a customer needs, and is interested in.
+Order updates, account registration, and shipping notifications are arguably the most necessary emails.
+These types of emails boast high open and click-through rates, as they contain information that a customer needs and is interested in.

 Knowing this information can help you improve the product, as well as overall customer satisfaction.
 It’s easy to automate these review requests using email.
-Take Jaybird, a Bluetooth earbud maker—they send out an automated email to get post-purchase product feedback.
-It’s goes out customers have received their earbuds, and after they’ve had time to try them out.
+For example, Jaybird, a Bluetooth earbud maker, sends out an automated email to get post-purchase product feedback.
+It goes out after customers have received their earbuds and after they’ve had time to try them out.

 Retailers should send these kinds of emails.
 It connects customers with a tangible location and increases sales.